juletx/shape-classification/README.md

 ## Objective: The goal of the project is to compare different classification algorithms on the solution of plane and car shape datasets.

-## Description: This repository contains a written report describing the solution, a Jupyter Notebook with the implementation and the shape datasets.
+## Description: This repository contains a project description, a written report describing the solution, a Jupyter Notebook with the implementation and the shape datasets.

 ## Contents of the Notebook: